danog/MadelineProtoDocs/docs/PHP/danog/MadelineProto/EventHandler.md

 ### `startAndLoopBot(string $session, string $token, \danog\MadelineProto\SettingsAbstract $settings)`

-Start MadelineProto as a bot and the event handler (enables async).
+Start MadelineProto as a bot and the event handler.
 Also initializes error reporting, catching and reporting all errors surfacing from the event loop.

 Parameters: